foster95/name-that-taylor/README.md

 * A lyric from the album related to that game
 * Four options to choose from
 * A score marker
-* Additional buttons on the bottom of the screen which allow the user to escape the game, return to the instructions or choose another game to play.
+* Additional buttons on the bottom of the screen which allow the user to escape the game, or choose another game to play.

 Once the user has chosen which button they want to choose for their answer they are immediately provided visual feedback to say if they have gotten the answer wrong or right.
 Correct answers turn the button green after 1.5 seconds, incorrect answers turn the button red after 1.5 seconds, all other buttons are frozen whilst this happens so the user cannot spam any buttons.
 If the user provides an incorrect answer, the correct answer will turn green at the same time.
 Correct answers will increment the score below the quiz.
 Incorrect answers will not increment the score.
 The quiz will automatically provide a new lyric after 1.5 seconds until it runs through 15 randomised lyrics.

     function shuffleArray(array) {
     return [...array].sort(() => Math.random() - 0.5);
     }

+    // Score tracker
+    let score = 0;

     // Quiz Logic - load and shuffle questions to only show 15) function startQuiz (questionsArray){